leomccormack/Spatial_Audio_Framework/README.md

 In order to use the built-in [SOFA](https://www.sofaconventions.org/mediawiki/index.php/SOFA_(Spatially_Oriented_Format_for_Acoustics)) reader (framework/modules/saf_hrir/saf_sofa_reader.h), your project must also link against the [netCDF](https://www.unidata.ucar.edu/software/netcdf/) library (including its dependencies).
 For those already familar with building and linking this particular library, you know what to do.
 However, for convenience, suggested platform specfic instructions have been provided below.

-Also, the following preprocessor definition is required:
+Note that the following preprocessor definition is also required:
 ```
 SAF_ENABLE_SOFA_READER
 ```